 Holders of our common stock will not have preemptive rights to any shares we issue in the future.
-Our charter authorizes us to issue up to 2,200,000,000 shares of capital stock, of which 2,100,000,000 shares are classified as common stock, of which 500,000,000 shares are classified as Class D shares, 500,000,000 shares are classified as Class I shares, 500,000,000 shares are classified as Class S shares, 500,000,000 shares are classified as Class N shares, and 100,000,000 shares are classified as preferred stock.
+Our charter authorizes us to issue up to 2,200,000,000 shares of capital stock, of which 2,100,000,000 shares are classified as common stock, of which 500,000,000 shares are classified as Class D shares, 500,000,000 shares are classified as Class S shares, 500,000,000 shares are classified as Class T shares and 100,000,000 shares are classified as Class N shares, and 100,000,000 shares are classified as preferred stock.
 In addition, our board of directors may amend our charter from time to time to increase or decrease the aggregate number of authorized shares of capital stock or the number of authorized shares of capital stock of any class or series without stockholder approval.
-After you purchase shares of our common stock in this offering, our board of directors may elect, without stockholder approval, to: (1) sell additional shares in this or future public offerings; (2) issue equity interests in private offerings; (3) issue shares upon the exercise of the options we may grant to our independent directors or future employees; (4) issue shares to the Advisor, or its successors or assigns, in payment of an outstanding obligation to pay fees for services rendered to us; or (5) issue shares to sellers of properties we acquire in connection with an exchange of limited partnership interests of the Operating Partnership.
+After you purchase shares of our common stock in this offering, our board of directors or future employees; (3) issue shares upon the exercise of the options we may grant to our independent directors or future employees; (4) issue shares to the Advisor, or its successors or assigns, in payment of an outstanding obligation to pay fees for services rendered to us; or (5) issue shares to sellers of properties we acquire in connection with an exchange of limited partnership interests of the Operating Partnership.
 To the extent we issue additional shares after your purchase in this offering, your percentage ownership interest in us will be diluted.